 A study of the theory and practice of auditing.
 The primary focus is on audits of the financial statements performed by independent accountants.
 Auditing integrates accounting standards and practices, legal liability for public accountants, and ethical expectations as prescribed in the AICPA Code of Professional Conduct, culminating in the examination of audit evidence and preparation of the auditor's report.
-Computer applications and group projects are included.
+Although ACC 224 is the prerequisite, students are advised to take auditing in their senior year.
+Computer applications, a writing component, and group projects included.

-•ACC 347 Taxation
+•ACC 347 - Taxation

-Prerequisite: ACC 112 and junior status
+Prerequisite ACC 112 and junior status